Hong Kong Focus

 Hong Kong is Asia’s World City

 No other city has ever quite succeeded in stealing the show from Hong Kong in the contest to win the much coveted title “Asia’s World City”.
 Lauded for its economic freedom, competitiveness, opportunity and ease of doing business, and for its role as an international financial centre and the key gateway to China, Hong Kong is truly one of a kind.
-Its countless accolades include:
+Its countless accolades include being:

 - being consistently regarded as the world’s freest economy by the US-based Heritage Foundation in its annual Index of Economic Freedom.